luvit/luvi/README.md

 ### Bundle I/O

-If you're running from a unzipped folder on disk or a zipped bundle appended to the directory, the I/O to read from this is the same.
+If you're running from a unzipped folder on disk or a zipped bundle appended to the binary, the I/O to read from this is the same.
 This is exposed as the global `bundle` table.

 ### bundle.stat(path)